 - Create an Office Environment – Many experienced mobile workers reclaim their schedule by ‘suiting up’ at home and dedicating a fixed area as their home office.
 Keep things tight and focused by sticking to a schedule, choosing a routine, and checking off tasks as they’re completed.
 The Pomodoro technique is a great way to boost productivity by breaking down work into 25-minute bursts (which is also great for parents who are juggling work, school, and entertaining the kids).

 - Beat the Afternoon Slump – The post-lunch or mid-afternoon slump that strikes in your workplace can hit especially hard while you’re working from home.
 If you’re working on the couch or sitting up in bed, your body is particularly primed for an unexpected nap.
 Stay alert with a round of stretches or yoga to keep you feeling revitalized, boosting your endocannabinoid system in the process.
-Rather than reaching for energy drinks or another coffee, you can stay alert and productive with a Focus Shot, which gives you a focus boost and helps you feel productive for hours without any jitters or side effects.
+Rather than reaching for another coffee, you can stay alert and productive with a Focus Shot, which gives you a focus boost and helps you feel productive for hours without any jitters or side effects.

 - Minimize Distractions – It might feel that joining a scheduled video call interrupts your flow, but it’s important to be fully present during conversations.
 That means using active listening to focus on clear, useful goals, and allowing each person time to finish speaking without interruption.
 It’s also a good idea to put away your smartphone, close down any open tabs, and switch off notifications because these are all potential distractions.
 When it comes to refreshments, think about what you would do in the office.
 Bringing a cup of coffee or a cookie to a virtual meeting shouldn’t be too distracting but showing up for a call with a bowl of hot wings might be taking the “work from home” approach a little too far.